cncf/mentoring/communitybridge/README.md

 ### 2019

-2019 year, CNCF was participating in the Community Bridge, sponsoring three students to work on Kubernetes and CoreDNS projects during the foundations’ pilot stage.
+2019 year, CNCF was participating in the Community Bridge, sponsoring three mentees to work on Kubernetes and CoreDNS projects during the foundations’ pilot stage.

 See our blog post here on the [CNCF Blog](https://www.cncf.io/blog/2019/08/22/cncf-hosts-three-student-internships-for-kubernetes-and-coredns-projects-through-linux-foundations-communitybridge/).